freelan-developers/freelan/README.md

 Reusability
 -----------

-While FreeLAN build tools is not meant to be used for non FreeLAN related project, you might however use it (as-is, or modified) to build your own projects.
+While FreeLAN build tools are not meant to be used for non FreeLAN related project, you might however use them (as-is, or modified) to build your own projects.

-If you do so and think about an improvement that could also improve our compilation process, feel free to suggest changes or patches !
+If you do so and think about an improvement of which we could also benefit, feel free to suggest changes !
 The preferred way is to fork the project on GitHub, then to do a pull-request.

 Does the project have a website ?
 ---------------------------------